Weave Code

 Migration Path

-• Start with a single model (e.g., User) to validate integration and performance.
+• Start with a single model (e.g., User) and replace manual sorting with the trait:

 // Before